isc-projects/kea/doc/sphinx/arm/config.rst

        }]
    }

-However, users complained that the comment is only a single line and it's not possible to add any other information in more structured form.
+However, the facts that the comment could only be a single line, and that it was not possible to add any other information in a more structured form, were frustrating.
 One specific example was a request to add floor levels and building numbers to subnets.
 This was one of the reasons why the concept of user context has been introduced.
 It allows adding arbitrary JSON structure to most Kea configuration structures.
 It has a number of benefits compared to earlier approaches.
 First, it is fully compatible with JSON tools and Kea commands.
-Second, it allows storing simple comment strings if you want to, but it can store much more complex data, such as multiple lines (as string array), extra typed data (such as floor numbers being actual numbers) and more.
-Third, the data is exposed to hooks, so it's possible to develop third party hooks that take advantage of that extra information.
-An example user context would look like this:
+Second, it allows storing simple comment strings, but it can also store much more complex data, such as multiple lines (as a string array), extra typed data (such as floor numbers being actual numbers), and more.
+Third, the data is exposed to hooks, so it is possible to develop third-party hooks that take advantage of that extra information.
+An example user context looks like this:

 ::